ilostmypassword/Melissae-Documentation/docs/source/dashboard.rst

 Agent Topology
 --------------

-A dedicated interactive canvas rendering the live deployment as a graph **manager ↔ agents ↔ modules**:
+Embedded in the main Overview Dashboard, an interactive canvas renders the live deployment as a graph **manager ↔ agents ↔ modules**:

 - Drag-and-drop positioning of any node, with positions persisted in ``localStorage``.
 - Zoom / pan / fit-to-view controls.